Table of Contents

-Limited companies are required to prepare annual accounts every year, and deliver them to Companies House and HMRC within a certain time frame.
-It is possible, however, to apply for more time to file your company accounts by changing your accounting reference date (ARD) or asking Companies House to extend your accounts filing deadline.
+Limited companies are required to prepare annual accounts every year and deliver them to Companies House and HMRC within a certain time frame.
+However, it is possible to apply for more time to file your company accounts by changing your accounting reference date (ARD) or asking Companies House to extend your accounts filing deadline.

 Changing your company’s accounting reference date (ARD)

 An accounting reference date is the date on which a limited company’s financial year ends.
 Normally, a company’s financial year is 12 months long and the ARD falls on the same date every year.

 A company’s financial year starts on:

 - the date of company formation, then

 - the day after the previous financial year ends